Addressing geometrical perturbations by applying generalized polynomial chaos to virtual density in continuous energy Monte-Carlo power iteration: Theoretical background

-$\mathbf{f(\mathbf{X})}$ is now particle specific, and the virtual density algorithm presented in the previous section can be straightforwardly used with no changes aside from using particle-wise stretching factors instead of global stretching factors.
+$\mathbf{f(\mathbf{X})}$ is now particle specific, and the virtual density algorithm presented in the previous section can be straightforwardly used with no changes, aside from using particle-wise stretching factors instead of global stretching factors.
+In particular, Eqs.\eqref{eq:f_expansion}-\eqref{eq:f_swelling} can be adapted simply by replacing all occurrence of $f_i$ by $f_i(X_i)$.